 Meet Harry Moffitt

-Who are you Harry?
-How did you get to be where you are today, and how would you describe yourself?
+Harry, tell us about yourself.
+How did your journey lead you to where you are today, and how would you define your personality?

 How did you find us?

 Through David Vaux.
 I knew about The LBW Trust in as much as I'd heard it moving around the cricket scene but I really didn't know what it was.
 I initially thought it was a charity organisation that raised money for games of cricket locally, but I didn't realise the depth of involvement and international involvement that it had.
 David read my book and called me and he said we'd like you to play a role.

 How are you involved with The LBW Trust?
 What’s your role?

 At this stage, it is still emerging.
 The role I currently play is looking after the National Backyard Cricket activities here in Melbourne, Victoria.
 I grasped that with both hands.
 We actually just got back from Mitchelton Winery, up in northern Victoria, which we’re looking at for a venue amongst others; Government House, Parliament House, The Shrine and some other places.